 Lycian Way By Land and Sea

-I stared out at all of the boats and yachts on the vivid sapphire blue water and wondered – what the hell am I doing here on the rocky ground, when I could be gently swaying on a boat?
+I stared out at all of the boats and yachts on the vivid sapphire blue water and wondered – what the hell am I doing here on the rocky ground when I could be gently swaying on a boat?
 The Turkish Mediterranean coast is some of the most lovely in the world.
-Most people who come to this area come for the Mediterranean – not only the body of water, but the lifestyle.
+Most people who come to this area come for the Mediterranean – not only the body of water but the lifestyle.
 They spend lazy days on a boat island hopping, eating fresh seafood and mezes, soaking up sea breezes, afternoon swims, and colorful sunsets.

 Yet I’m here to hike, exert myself, sweat, eat tuna from a can, and tend to my blisters along the Lycian Way.
-Even though that sounds uncomfortable, I love hiking, so I’m happy to be seeing this rugged coastline by foot.
+Even though that sounds uncomfortable, I love hiking, so I’m happy to be seeing this rugged coastline on foot.
 However, I do wonder – is it possible to have it all – land and sea?
 Can you hike the Lycian Way by boat?

 Yes!
 Walking on Water